top of page

 Smart Sustainable Home Design for Sydney’s Climate

-Luddenham experiences wild temperature swings, freezing mornings in winter and blazing summer days.
+Luddenham experiences wild temperature swings, with freezing mornings in winter and blazing summer days.
 To keep the house naturally comfortable, I applied passive solar principles.

-Cross-ventilation louvers and a home-automation system allow the entire house to “breathe” on summer nights with the press of a button.
+Cross-ventilation louvers and a home automation system allow the entire house to “breathe” on summer nights with the press of a button.

 When tested through AccuRate (CSIRO), the home performed exceptionally well, maintaining internal comfort all year with minimal energy use.